symfony/symfony-docs/security/access_token.rst

 value (the comparison is case-insensitive).
 For encrypted tokens, the handler checks the header of the signed token after decrypting it.

-This check prevents token substitution attacks.
+This check prevents "cross-JWT confusion" attacks.
 If your API and your login application use the same client on the OpenID Connect provider, the ID tokens are signed by an allowed issuer and include your ``audience`` in their ``aud`` claim.
 Without this check, the handler accepts those ID tokens as access tokens.